The Gate of Youth (1981 film): Plot

-Six years after the death of his father, in 1944, Tae kicks Shinsuke out of the house when he and his friends gang up on a Korean boy named Kumana.
+By 1944, six years after the death of his father, Shinsuke has become an unruly teenager.
+Tae kicks Shinsuke out of the house when he and his friends gang up on a Korean boy named Kumana.
 He later visits Kumana alone and challenges him to a duel, which ends in a draw.
-Kumana's father Kanayama Shuretsu (Tsunehiko Watase), de facto leader of the Korean miners, whose real name is Kim Chu-ryol, breaks up the confrontation.
-He then tells Shinsuke and Tae that Juzo saved his life in the mine collapse six years earlier.
+Kumana's father Kanayama Shuretsu (Tsunehiko Watase), de facto leader of the Korean miners, whose original name was Kim Chu-ryol, breaks up the confrontation.
+Afterwards, he tells Shinsuke and Tae that Juzo saved his life in the mine collapse six years earlier.
 He gives them a large portion of meat as a gift.
 Through this incident, Shinsuke learns to treat the Koreans with humanity.
-Tae develops feelings for Mr. Kanayama, but he is abruptly drafted into the war.
-While this is going on, Shinsuke develops feelings for his friend and classmate Orie (Kaoru Sugita).
+Tae develops feelings for Kanayama, but he is abruptly drafted into the war.
+Meanwhile, Shinsuke becomes attracted to his friend and classmate Orie (Kaoru Sugita).
 However, he is too young to understand these feelings and does not initially act on them.

-When the war ends, the miners tie up a mine manager, who confesses that soldiers shot miners trying to escape from the collapse years earlier.
-Around the same time, Mr. Kanayama returns from the war and meets with Tae.
-Despite her feelings, she rejects him, though they remain friends.
+When the war ends, the Korean miners tie up their manager, who confesses that Imperial troops shot at them during the mine collapse years earlier.
+Kanayama returns from the war and meets with Tae.
+He proposes marriage.
+Despite her attraction to him, Tae rejects Kanayama's proposition, though they remain friends.
 In the interim, Hanawa has become a mentor to Shinsuke.
 Hanawa lets Shinsuke ride on the back of his Harley-Davidson motorcycle.
 He also gives Tae some money and invites them to live with him in Iizuka, but Tae refuses.
-She also rejects an offer to become the mistress of one of her superiors at the mine.
+She also rejects an offer to become the mistress of her superior at the mine.

-Eventually, the Korean miners enter the mine office and demand equal pay to the Japanese miners.
+The Koreans, fed up with their treatment, enter the mine office and demand equal pay to the Japanese miners.
 When the police are called in, a riot ensues.
-Hanawa, now owner of the mine, brings in additional men to fight the miners.
-Mr. Kanayama injures Hanawa during the fight, and then hides in Tae's house.
+Hanawa, now owner of the mine, brings in additional men to quell the unrest.
+During the confrontation, Kanayama injures Hanawa, after which he hides out at Tae's house.
 When the other miners arrive to turn him in to the police, Tae gives Kanayama the gun that Juzo left behind, allowing him to escape.
+Order is restored, though Kanayama is protected from prosecution by his fellow Korean miners.